[Links updated March 2021]

-On 4 May 2017, Cambridgeshire and Peterborough will elect a mayor.
-This person will chair the Combined Authority, a new body that brings together the district and city councils, and the Local Enterprise Partnership (now referred to as the Business Board).
+On 4 May 2017, Cambridgeshire and Peterborough elected James Palmer (Conservative) as mayor.
+He will chair the Combined Authority, a new body that brings together the district and city councils, and the Local Enterprise Partnership (now referred to as the Business Board).
 Its primary responsibility is to plan and deliver strategic transport infrastructure and, in the first five years, affordable housing.
 More widely, it will play a role in integrating planning and public service delivery across the county.
 It will have a signficant budget, including £20 million/year for transport infrastructure and £170 million for housing.

 Combined Authority Membership